vladlen-cmd/OS_Lab/README.md

 # Operating Systems Lab Practicals (Session 2024-25)

 ## Overview
 This document outlines the practicals performed in the **Operating Systems (OS) Lab** for the academic session **2024-25**.
-The primary objective of the lab work was to help students gain hands-on experience in understanding various core concepts of operating systems, such as process management, memory management, scheduling algorithms, file systems, and more.
+The primary objective of the lab work was to help me gain hands-on experience in understanding various core concepts of operating systems, such as process management, memory management, scheduling algorithms, file systems, and more.

 The following practicals were performed during the session: